WindyLab/LLM-RL-Papers/README.md

      →[Transformers are Sample-Efficient World Models](#transformers-are-sample-efficient-world-models)

-* <a href="#foundational-approaches-in-reinforcement-learning-sort-by-time" style="color: black; text-decoration: none; font-size: 20px; bold: true; font-weight: 700"> Foundational Approaches in Reinforcement Learning [sort by time] </a>
+* <a href="#foundational-approaches-in-reinforcement-learning" style="color: black; text-decoration: none; font-size: 20px; bold: true; font-weight: 700"> Foundational Approaches in Reinforcement Learning</a>

 	→[Using Natural Language for Reward Shaping in Reinforcement Learning](#using-natural-language-for-reward-shaping-in-reinforcement-learning)